streamanalyze/streamanalyze.github.io/docs/md/servers/README.md

 listen();
 ```

-Now start sa.engie with `-O config.osql`.
+Now start sa.engine with `-O config.osql`.
 This will start sa.engine which will
 then load `config.osql`:

 ```